Sleeping Close to Your Baby May be Beneficial

 Our first three babies were easy sleepers.
 Then along came our fourth child, Hayden.
 Hayden hated her crib.
 Finally one night, out of sheer exhaustion my wife, Martha, brought Hayden into our bed.
 From that night on we all slept better.
 We slept so happily together that we did it for four years, until the next baby was born!
 Nowadays, more and more parents are discovering the joys of what we call “co-sleeping”, either sleeping with baby alongside them in bed or utilizing a bedside bassinet (such as those available at www.armsreach.com).
-Here are some of my favorite benefits of co-sleeping:
+Here are 7 of my favorite benefits of sleeping close to your baby:

 More information about the Co-Sleeper® bassinet is available at www.armsreach.com.

 We wish your family a restful night’s sleep!